turingschool/front-end-curriculum/projects/2DoBox-Pivot.md

 4 - Project has a running test suite that exercises the application at multiple levels (feature and unit).
 The test suite covers almost all aspects of the application.

 3 - Project has a running test suite that tests and multiple levels but fails to cover some features.
-All functionality is covered by tests.
 The application makes some use of feature testing.

-2 - Project has sporadic use of tests and multiple levels.
+2 - Project has sporadic use of tests.
 The application contains numerous holes in testing and/or many features are untested.

 1 - There is little or no evidence of testing in this application.